vipeller/aio_gp_test/doc/EVENTSTREAM_TELEMETRY_FABRIC.md

     ![Eventstream Flow](./images/eventstream_flow.png "Eventstream Flow")

-6. Select **Publich** to commit yout changes.
+6. Select **Publish** to commit yout changes.
 This action switches your eventstream from Edit mode to Live view, initiating real-time data processing.

 ## 3. Verify Telemetry Flow
 Navigate to your **Eventhouse** to confirm that telemetry is flowing from Azure IoT Operations.